Buddhilive/angular.lk/README.md

-# Angular.lk
+# Angular Learning Kit (LK)
-Angular සිංහලෙන් ඉගෙනගන්න
+Learn Angular in the funway